kad1r/todoExtension/README.md

+📣 Please do not check, fork or download it yet, it's in development.
+😇

 # todoExtension
-Todo extension for Google Chrome
+Yet another todo extension for Google Chrome

-Please do not check it yet, still developing...